Welcome to Canada’s Oldest Journal

 – Terese Saplys

-Marco Istasy, Editor In Chief
+Marco Istasy, Co-Editor-In-Chief

 Marco Istasy is a student of neuroscience, psychology, and indolence at the University of Toronto and an off-time poet, writer, and inchoate aesthete.

-Thomas Sider, Chief Blog Editor
+Thomas Sider, Co-Editor-In-Chief

 Thomas Sider is and aspiring author and essayist studying English Literature at the University of Toronto.
 He started his career in student journalism as co-founder and copy-editor of Victoria University’s satirical newspaper, The Boundary, in 2018.
 He is currently writing his first piece of fiction, a play exploring postmodernism and new sincerity.